-Butter Pecan Biscotti Cookies are perfect for holiday cookie exchanges and for sharing!
+Butter pecan biscotti cookies are perfect for holiday cookie exchanges and for sharing!
 One of my favorite ice cream flavors is butter pecan, so I wanted to turn it into a biscotti for giving away as homemade gifts for friends this holiday season.
+For another delicious and unique treat, try these almond biscotti with golden raisins.

 How long can biscotti be stored?